Qiaoyi-Li/FiniteMPS.jl/docs/src/tutorial/Heisenberg.md

 	# update data stored in ObsTree
 	calObs!(ObsTree, ρ)
-     Obs = convert(Dict, ObsTree)
-	lsSM[idx] = calSM(Obs)
+	lsSM[idx] = calSM(convert(Dict, ObsTree))
 end
 ```
-The key function is this part is `TDVPSweep1!` that performs a single left-to-right and right-to-left 1-TDVP sweep. `GCsweep = true` indicates that a manual `GC.gc()` is called per sweep.
+The key function in this part is `TDVPSweep1!` that performs a single left-to-right and right-to-left 1-TDVP sweep. `GCsweep = true` indicates that a manual `GC.gc()` is called per sweep.
 If you suffer memory problem when using FiniteMPS.jl, the first thing to try is setting `CGsweep = true` and a stronger `GCstep = true` in the main sweeping function (e.g. `DMRGSweep1!` and `TDVPSweep1!`).

 In each sweep, the normalization factor after an imaginary-time evolution is extracted to calculate the partition function `lnZ`.
-In order to calculate spin correlations, regenerating `ObsTree` is not needed, just use `calObs!` again to trigger the in-place update with the new MPO `rho`.
+In order to calculate spin correlations, regenerating `ObsTree` is not necessary, just use `calObs!` again to trigger the in-place update with the new MPO `ρ`.

 Below is a simple script for visualization, where the temperature dependence of energy $e$, specific heat $c_V$ and AFM structure factor $S(\pi, \pi)$ are shown.
 ```@example Heisenberg